PierrunoYT/MarketMind-Maestro/README.md

 ## Usage

-Run the main script to see a demonstration of the Marketing AI Agent's capabilities:
+Run the main scripts to see demonstrations of the AI Agents' capabilities:

 ```
 python marketing_ai_agent.py
+python sales_ai_agent.py
 ```

 ## Customization

-You can easily extend the `MarketingAIAgent` class to add more functionalities or modify existing ones.
+You can easily extend the `MarketingAIAgent` and `SalesAIAgent` classes to add more functionalities or modify existing ones.
 The `call_openrouter_api` method can be used to make custom queries to the AI model.

 ## Note

 Ensure you have a valid OpenRouter API key and sufficient credits to make API calls.
-The script will display an error message if the API key is not set or if there are issues with the API call.
+The scripts will display an error message if the API key is not set or if there are issues with the API call.

 ## License